GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/113-data-and-apis.md

 * [Cooper Hewitt, Smithsonian Design Museum Collections](https://collection.cooperhewitt.org/api/)

 ### The API in action
 One common example of an API that we come into contact with on a daily basis is _weather data_.
-These rich weather snippets are found on many platforms like Google Search or smart home devices (Echo Dot, Google Nest, Facebook Portal).
+These rich weather snippets are found on many platforms like Google Search, smart home devices (Echo Dot, Google Nest, Facebook Portal) or Apple Watch.
 For example, if you search “weather + [your city’s name]” on Google, you will see an interactive widget at the top of the search results with the current weather conditions and forecast.

 ![rich weather snippet](images/111/111-11.png)